duysqubix/rustbee/README.md

 ## Contributions
 Hopefully if this gets large enough, Digidotcom will take notice and help with official support, but until then it would be greatly appreciated to ask for help from the community to add to this project and create a usable and stable Rust API for XBee devices.
+Also do checkout [CONTRIBUTE.md][contribute]

 Any questions or information, we welcome you at our [discord][discord] server.
 Come on by.